Downtown & Gaslamp Airbnbs in 2026: Are City Condos Still Worth It?

 TL;DR — Downtown & Gaslamp Airbnbs (2026)

-Downtown and Gaslamp remain event-driven Airbnb markets
+Downtown San Diego and Gaslamp Quarter remain highly event-driven Airbnb markets

-Condos outperform studios when properly positioned
+One- and two-bedroom condos with parking outperform studios when properly positioned

 Downtown San Diego and the Gaslamp Quarter have always been attractive to Airbnb investors — dense, walkable, and packed with events.
 In 2026, these neighborhoods still offer strong short-term rental opportunities, but they are far more nuanced than they appear.

-Owners working with West Coast Homestays, led by San Diego STR specialist Chase Gillmore, know that success downtown isn’t about listing a condo and hoping for the best.
+Owners working with West Coast Homestays know that success downtown isn’t about listing a condo and hoping for the best.
 It’s about understanding HOA rules, event-driven pricing, guest expectations, and compliance.

 This guide breaks down whether Downtown and Gaslamp Airbnbs are still worth it in 2026, and what owners must do to succeed.